RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - Any attempt to delete or modify the Audit logs

-- Obtaining a third-party time-stamp

 - IDENTIFICATION AND AUTHENTICATION:

-- Successful and unsuccessful attempts to assume a role
+- Platform or CA application level authentication attempts

 - The value of maximum authentication attempts is changed